Inwerpsel/use-theme-editor/README.md

     - Save any "chopped" off futures?
     - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)
   - Keep alternate futures and merge them like branches
-  - Restore from local storage
+- Restore history from local storage
   - Store initial state + actions, then replay
     - more space efficient
     - minimal writes (though how to incrementally update local storage efficiently?)
     - history can rely on object equality like newly constructed
   - Some components can't reliably be resumed
     - Inspected HTML can be (slightly to completely) different
     - Could be solved partially using path of element in tree
-    - Some states are inconsequential / uninteresting
+- Some history states are inconsequential / uninteresting
   - E.g. open an editor UI window and close it with no changes
   - hard to detect if this is the case

 ## Future theme structure